REV23Docs/rev23-desktop-docs/docs/quick-start/add-a-tattooer.md

 ## Assign Service Types

-Since this user is a tattooer, we need to tell REV23 Desktop that she perform the Tattoo service type, as well as how they are paid for it.
+Since this user is a tattooer, we need to tell REV23 Desktop that she performs the Tattoo service type, as well as how they are paid for it.

 8. Click the **Service Types** tab
 9. Click the **New** action in the Service Types Nested List View.